 You may have read George Monbiot’s recent important article on the true cost of eating meat and dairy (9th August 2019, The Guardian).
 If not, read it here.

 The material on this website, the sister website Fire in the Head, my blog and the contents and titles of my courses are my own work, developed over decades.
 You can see more on their origins here and my professional history here.

-The last few years material – concepts and ideas, titles and contents, even phrasings – from my courses, websites, blogs, articles and books (starting with Riding the Dragon – myth & the inner journey, Element Books 1994) has been ‘borrowed’ by the author of a recent book and associated websites.
+The last few years material – concepts and ideas, titles and contents, even phrasings – from my courses, websites, blogs, articles, conversations and books (starting with Riding the Dragon – myth & the inner journey, Element Books 1994) has been ‘borrowed’ by the author of a recent book and associated websites.
 My permission was not asked and neither I nor the sources credited.
 I’m aware that we all borrow from each other, often without realising (in that it’s often subconscious), but this has been liberal, frequent and continuing.

 © Roselle Angwin, 1991 – 2019